Editing the Resting Positions for a Curve Deformation Chain

 or Nodeview, select the deformation group orany part of the deformation chain you want to edit.

 The selected deformation controls appear in the Camera view.
-If other deformations were displayed, they are now hidden.

 - In the Deformation toolbar, click the Rigging tool.